kmellick/tidytuesdays/featured_function.md

 ## `beep()`-`beep()`:notes:

-Add a little fun to your scripts!
+Add a little music to your scripts!
 The `beep()` function from the `beepr` package plays various sounds on command.
 Use it to play a sound to alert you when a long running command completes.
 Here's an example that plays the happy __Mario__ coin sound after the script runs succesfully.